BeckieMorton/final-project-airportfinder/README.md

 ### If I had more time...

-Move json files to backend.
 Create sortable table functionality for every column in the airport country list.
-Add city search.
+Perfect mobile view.

 ### View it live